The Old Man of Coniston is a fell in the Lake District, reaching a height of roughly 800m, and this circular walk takes you around and up it.

-Something quite unique about this walk, is the pylon and mining ruins.
+Something quite unique about this walk, is the old slate quarry with fallen pylons and mining ruins.

 During the decent off the Old Man of Coniston (or ascent if you took a different route), you will have to navigate over and under large cables strewn across the ground from the fallen pylons.
 All whilst walking on a ground covered in slippy slate rock.

 A great start point is Walna Scar car park.
 It’s where I started.
 You can pay in cash, contactless or using the RingGo App.
 More details of this are in the logistics and tips section below.

 It’s a large parking area with plenty of spaces.
 Although, I suspect that during peak times, and in good weather, it will fill up quick.
 So the the best time to come would be early, if you want a space.